mepatterson/her-advanced/README.md

 ### Inheritance

-If all your models share the same settings, you might want to make them children of a class and only include `Her::Model` in that class.
+If all your models share the same settings, you might want to make them children of a class and only include `HerAdvanced::Model` in that class.
 However, there are a few settings that don’t get passed to the children classes:

 * `root_element`
 * `collection_path` and `resource_path`